awsdocs/aws-greengrass-developer-guide/doc_source/connectors-cli.md

 Now, create a Lambda function that uses the deployment package\.

-1. First, create an IAM role so you can pass in the ARN when you create the function\.
+1. <a name="cli-create-empty-lambda-role"></a>Create an IAM role so you can pass in the role ARN when you create the function\.
-**Note**
-AWS IoT Greengrass doesn't use this role because permissions for your Greengrass Lambda functions are specified in the Greengrass group role\.
-For this tutorial, you create an empty role, or alternatively, you can use an existing execution role\.

 ------
 #### [ JSON Expanded ]